mohit-yadav768/Food-Delivery-System/README.md

-# ScaleOps - QuickBites (Module B)

-QuickBites is a multi-role food delivery web application built with Flask + MySQL.
+This is a multi-role food delivery web application built with Flask + MySQL.
 It includes separate experiences for:

 - Customer